athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 5. Funnel Statistics and Dealflow Questions
+## 5. Funnel Statistics and Open Questions

 Here's what my funnel looks like over the last 6 months: